contractautomataproject/ContractAutomataLib/README.md

 ![The class diagram of contractAutomata package](./doc/CATdiagram.png)[fig:the class diagram of contractAutomata package]

+**family**
+This package has been recently refactored, the documentation is not up to date.
-**family** This package contains the class `Family.java` that uses another class `Product.java` for memorising the various products composing a given product line.
+This package contains the classese `Family.java` that uses another  `Product.java` for memorising the various products composing a given product line.
+The class `FMCA.java` decorates MSCA by adding a method for computing orchestrations of a product.
 It contains the methods for computing the valid products of a family, for computing the partial order of products and the canonical product.
 It is
 also used  for computing the the union of the orchestrations of the canonical